 There are informal economies filling gaps between reality and public or commercial services in every society.

 But there’s nothing I’ve seen yet like Cairo’s “garbage people”.
-The Zabbaleen (زبالين), derived from the word for “garbage” (zibaela, زبالة), are Cairo’s informal garbage collection and disposal system, and the whole thing is so insane it can’t be summarised in one sentence.
+The Zabbaleen (زبالين), derived from the word for “garbage” (zibaela, زبالة), are Cairo’s informal garbage collection and disposal system, and the whole thing is so interesting that it can’t be summarised in one sentence.

 Become a Discoverer